Indianapolis Holiday Season Tour

 - Christmas at the Zoo – the Indianapolis Zoo becomes a holiday wonderland with twinkling lights, carolers, hot chocolate, and of course, the animals!
 Special dolphin shows are presented and a wildly good time promised.
 (1-2 hours)

-- The Children's Museum's Jolly Days – multi-generational groups will want to stop at the world's largest children's museum and put on their jollies.
+- The Children's Museum's Winterfaire – multi-generational groups will want to stop at the world's largest children's museum and put on their jollies.
 The Yule Slide is waiting!
 (1-2 hours)

 - The Indiana State Museum's Celebration Crossing – highlighted by the Santa Express train ride (all ages, all aboard!), the museum has special activities and displays to bring smiles to all.
 (1 hour)